- 1. Edit Video+

 - 3. Ensure that Apple TV is within range of your Wi-Fi router or base station, try you best to near to WiFi router

-- 4. Make sure that Wi-Fi router with latest firmware and cable/DSL modem are connected to power and turned on and all your iOS devices can connect to WiFi network, if not, move to next step
+- 4. Make sure that Wi-Fi router with the latest firmware and cable/DSL modem is connected to power and turned on and all your iOS devices can connect to WiFi network, if not, move to next step

 - 5. Restart your Apple TV by choosing Settings > General > Restart or restart Wi-Fi router or modem by turning it off and then on again, if it still doesn’t work, move to next step